hanamd/Practicum/practicum 2/README.md

 ### CLIP Feature Extraction

-CLIP (Contrastive Language-Image Pre-training) is a neural network trained to understand images in a semantically rich way — it encodes not just pixel patterns but high-level concepts like mood, composition, subject type, and visual style into a 512-dimensional vector.
+CLIP (Contrastive Language-Image Pre-training) is a neural network trained to understand images in a semantically rich way , it encodes not just pixel patterns but high-level concepts like mood, composition, subject type, and visual style into a 512-dimensional vector.
 PCA is applied to reduce this to 50 dimensions before passing to XGBoost, balancing information retention with model efficiency.

-### Why Separate Models for Shorts vs. Long-form?

-Analysis showed that the two formats respond to fundamentally different visual signals.
-Training a single model on the combined dataset produced lower performance than training format-specific models.
-The SHAP analysis confirmed this: the top CLIP dimensions driving long-form virality (clip_3, clip_1 — associated with production quality and clear subject framing) are entirely different from those driving Shorts virality (clip_11, clip_7, clip_0 — associated with dynamic, energetic, motion-heavy content).

-### AI Suggestions Integration
+### Draft AI Suggestions Integration

 The demo sends the virality score, format, estimated views, and top CLIP dimensions to Claude via the Anthropic Messages API.
-Claude is given a system prompt describing the model's training findings and asked to generate four specific pieces of feedback in under 200 words.
+The goal is to give claude a system prompt describing the model's training findings and asked to generate four specific pieces of feedback in under 200 words.
 If the API call fails for any reason (rate limit, missing key, network error), the system falls back automatically to pre-written rule-based suggestions derived directly from SHAP analysis results.

 ---

-## Model Summary
+## Project Model Summary

 | Model | Data | Features | R² |
 |---|---|---|---|